 This Native Americans Unit has vocabulary, math, social studies, reading, and writing activities.
 The unit will help teach your students about different Native American tribes.
 This will include regions, tools, early homes, and traditions.

-Moreover, these virtual Thanksgiving activities can be easily assigned to students.
+Moreover, these digital Thanksgiving activities can be easily assigned to students.
 For instance, they can be shared simply via link.
 Then, they open in Google Slides and students can complete them right there!
 The resource has vocabulary cards, a mini-book, reading and writing activities, a research task, math, and ELA pages, and more!

 Add In a Fun Brain Break